Rebecca Lobo: USA Basketball

 Lobo was named to the USA U18 team (then called the Junior World Championship Qualifying Team) in 1992.
 The team competed in Guanajuato, Mexico in August 1992.
 The team won their first four games, then lost 80–70 to Brazil, finishing with the silver medal for the event, but qualifying for the 1993 world games.
 Lobo averaged 6.8 points per game during the event.

 Lobo continued with the team to the 1993 U19 World Championship (then called the Junior World Championship).
 The team won five games and lost two, but that left them in seventh place.
 Lobo averaged 7.7 points per game and recorded six blocks, highest on the team.

-In 1995 Lobo passed through tryouts to join the national team, which later became the US team for the 1996 Olympics in Atlanta, GA.
+In 1995, Lobo passed through tryouts to join the national team, which later became the US team for the 1996 Olympics in Atlanta, GA.
 Though her minutes on the floor were few, Lobo shared in the gold medal.

-WNBA

-In 1997, the WNBA was formed and enjoyed its inaugural season, and Lobo was assigned to the New York Liberty during the league's first player allocations on January 22, 1997.
-The first season the Liberty fell to the Houston Comets in the WNBA Finals.
-Lobo suffered a setback in 1999, tearing her left anterior cruciate ligament and her meniscus in the first game of the season.
-In 1999, she was selected to the inaugural WNBA All Star team but could not play because of the injury.
-In 2002, she was traded to the Houston Comets in exchange for Houston's second-round selection (26th overall) in the 2002 WNBA draft.
-The next season she was traded to the Connecticut Sun, where she retired in 2003.
-Lobo also played two seasons in the National Women's Basketball league with the Springfield Spirit 2002 through 2003.